 Plus, many Finnish universities have no application fee.
 Hurray!

-As the Finnish academic year is generally divided into two semesters, you also benefit from two university admission sessions:
+As the Finnish academic year is generally divided in two semesters, you also benefit from two university admission sessions:

 - For the Fall semester: 2 weeks in January and two weeks in March